UK leader in peril after Treasury chief axes 'Trussonomics'

 The pound rose more than 1% to above $1.13 in London.
 That pushed the U.K. currency back above where it was trading on Sept.
 22, the day before Kwarteng announced the tax cuts.

 Yields on 10-year government bonds, an indicator of government borrowing costs, fell to 3.947% from 4.327% on Friday.
 It was 3.495% on Sept.
-22. Bond yields tend to rise as the risk of a borrower defaulting increases and fall as that risk declines.
+22. Bond yields tend to rise as the risk of a borrower defaulting increases.

 Paul Johnson, director of the Institute for Fiscal Studies think tank, said Monday’s announcements “won’t be enough by themselves to plug the gap in the government’s fiscal plans.”